dotnet/docs-maui/docs/fundamentals/data-binding/binding-path.md

 For more information about specifying constructor arguments in XAML, see [Pass constructor arguments](~/xaml/pass-arguments.md#pass-constructor-arguments).

-The last `Label` is similar to the second, except that it references one of the children of the `StackLayout`:
+The last `Label` is similar to the second, except that it references one of the children of the <xref:Microsoft.Maui.Controls.StackLayout>:

 ```xaml
 <Label Text="{Binding Source={x:Reference page},